nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 export {TodoService}
 ```
-### Creating an Angular 2 Component
+### Creating an Angular Component
 Now, we need to define a component.
-This will hold our main frontend logic and is, to some extent analagous to a controller in Angular 1, although it does function as a view as well.
+This will hold our main frontend logic and is, to some extent, analagous to a controller in Angular 1.
 Create a file in `webpack/js` called `TodoComponent.js` with the following code:

 ```js
 // webpack/js/TodoComponent.js